 There were some hugely moving entries of real-life superheroes, but one story shone out above all the rest, put forward by Phillip Livingstone about his father William who served in the Second World War.

 Fictional superheroes have been the focus of comic books for decades, with military-related characters such as Captain America, whose character took to the big screen in the films Captain America: Civil War and Captain America: The Winter Soldier, plus military-themed comics such as the series of Charley's War becoming favourites for many graphic art fans over the years.

-But now, for the first time, British Army Corporal, William Livingston, has had his story embedded into the iconic pages of graphic art.
+But here, in a first, British Army Corporal, William Livingston, had his story embedded into the iconic pages of graphic art.

 His story has been researched and told by renowned writer Ferg Handley, who has been writing military-related comics for 20 years - including more than 300 scripts for DC Thomson’s Commando.

-The pages have been illustrated by Mike Collins who has been drawing strips for Marvel Comics since the 1980s, with titles including Spider-Man, Transformers and Doctor Who.
+The pages were illustrated by Mike Collins who has been drawing strips for Marvel Comics since the 1980s, with titles including Spider-Man, Transformers and Doctor Who.
 He also worked with DC Comics on key titles including Batman and Superman.